Australian Funeral Price List

-Due to the nature of the funeral industry and the emotion often experienced while purchasing a funeral, people are often unaware of their options.
+Due to the nature of the funeral industry and the emotions often experienced while arranging a funeral, people are frequently unaware of their options.

-When a person visits a funeral director for a quote or a price list it may be difficult to understand what you are paying for.
+When a person visits a funeral director for a quote or a price list, it may be difficult to understand what you are paying for.
+Below are the products and services which a ‘typical’ Australian funeral comprises.

 Funeral Director/Planner (Professional Fees/Service Fees)